-- The Certified Subcomponent Database (CSD) supports certification of ENERGY STAR Luminaires by providing certified performance data for lighting subcomponents
+For the ENERGY STAR Luminaires specification, the Certified Subcomponent Database (CSD) supported certification of models by providing certified performance data for lighting subcomponents.

-- The use of the CSD is optional for luminaire partners.
-It is intended to streamline the certification process; subcomponents are not required to be listed on the CSD to be employed in an ENERGY STAR certified luminaire.
+The use of the CSD was optional for luminaire partners.
+It was intended to streamline the certification process; subcomponents were not required to be listed on the CSD to be employed in an ENERGY STAR certified luminaire.

-- The CSD is designed to contain certified performance data for: lamps, ballasts, fluorescent lamp-ballast platforms, GU24 based self-ballasted compact fluorescent lamps and HID lamps, GU24 based LED lamps, and LED light engines.
+The CSD was designed to contain certified performance data for: lamps, ballasts, fluorescent lamp-ballast platforms, GU24 based self-ballasted compact fluorescent lamps and HID lamps, GU24 based LED lamps, and LED light engines.

-- The CSD is similar in purpose and function to the NEMA/ALA Lamp and Ballast Platform Matrix, but provides certified performance data required for certification of ENERGY STAR luminaires (PDF, 638KB).
+The CSD was similar in purpose and function to the NEMA/ALA Lamp and Ballast Platform Matrix, but provided certified performance data required for certification of ENERGY STAR luminaires.
 The CSD can streamline the process of luminaire certification by providing partners’ makes, models and certified performance data of subcomponents.
 Depending on the type of luminaire, the subcomponents listed here may or may not meet the applicable requirements.
-In most instances, this approach to luminaire certification significantly reduces the luminaire partner’s testing burden, such that only limited additional testing is needed at the luminaire level (e.g., in situ temperature measurements and electrical safety testing).
+In most instances, this approach to luminaire certification significantly reduced the luminaire partner’s testing burden, such that only limited additional testing was needed at the luminaire level (e.g., in situ temperature measurements and electrical safety testing).

-- LED arrays/modules, LED drivers and LED power supplies will not be individually listed in the database, as no industry standard methods of measurement currently exist for measuring the performance of LED drivers.
+LED arrays/modules, LED drivers and LED power supplies were not individually listed in the database, as no industry standard methods of measurement existed for measuring the performance of LED drivers.

-- The CSD contains fields for each applicable performance criterion in the ENERGY STAR Luminaires V1.2 specification.
-A complete list of these requirements for each subcomponent is described below and available in the ENERGY STAR website's FAQ system.
+The CSD contained fields for each applicable performance criterion in the ENERGY STAR Luminaires V2.2 specification.
+A complete list of these requirements for each subcomponent is described below.

-- The CSD also indicates when a subcomponent failed to meet at least one ENERGY STAR criteria of a luminaire or lamp during verification testing of a certified luminaire, lamp, ceiling fan with light kit, or ventilating fan with light kit.
-These subcomponents are identified in the “Linked to Failed Luminaire or Lamp” column.
-Partners using these subcomponents in their ENERGY STAR certified products are ultimately responsible for their product performance and must work with their suppliers and certification bodies to ensure that end-use products meet ENERGY STAR requirements.
+The CSD also indicated when a subcomponent failed to meet at least one ENERGY STAR criteria of a luminaire or lamp during verification testing of a certified luminaire, lamp, ceiling fan with light kit, or ventilating fan with light kit.
+These subcomponents were identified in the “Linked to Failed Luminaire or Lamp” column.
+Partners using these subcomponents in their ENERGY STAR certified products were ultimately responsible for their product performance and worked with their suppliers and certification bodies to ensure that end-use products met ENERGY STAR requirements.